 2. Where are your priorities?
 How much do you value academics, extracurriculars, or other activities over practicing violin?

 Another thing students must start thinking about early on is what path they plan to take; do they want to take the academic or fine arts route?
-This can greatly affect their path and can be really useful in figuring out how much of their time they need to dedicate toward practicing.
+This can greatly affect their career path and can be really useful in figuring out how much of their time they need to dedicate toward practicing.
 They can begin to decide whether they need to use ____ more time toward academics and school work than practicing violin.
 But decrease ____ time in order to set aside some hours for orchestra.
 Once they have decided on how much they value practice time and over what areas they prioritize violin, students can gain a better understanding of how much they should practice.
-Instead of following in the stead of others and the amount of hours they practice, students can form a schedule that’s molded to their particular career path.
+Instead of following in the stead of others and the amount of hours they practice, students can form a schedule that’s molded to their own particular career path.

 3. What hours of the day are you most motivated to practice?
 Morning?
 Afternoon?